QuinnDamerell/projects/docs/index.md

   - toc
 ---

-# Quinn Damerell Project Archive
+# Project Archive

-A collection of projects created by Quinn Damerell over the years, listed roughly in chronological order.
+This is a collection of projects created by Quinn Damerell, listed roughly in chronological order.

-Tap the titles to learn more. 🖱️

 ## [🏠 Homeway.io](./homeway.md)
 Leveling up Home Assistants with powerful cloud tools like a life-like voice assistant powered by ChatGPT, remote access, and more.